Raychen0617/Interview_prepare/docs/source/cpp.md

 }
 // Output is 1
 ```
+3. Static global variable (global static)
+- For a global variable, it can be accessed both in this file and in other source files in the same project (add extern for declaration).
+- Modify global variables changes their scope from visible throughout the entire project to visible only within this file.
-3. Class objects as static: Like variables, objects also when declared as static have a scope till the lifetime of the program.
+4. Class objects as static
+- Like variables, objects also when declared as static have a scope till the lifetime of the program.
 ```cpp
 #include <iostream>
 using namespace std;